 -

-Links Still Matter: But the reputation of a domain can now power the visibility of its micro-objects.
+Links Still Matter: Domain authority and topical authority can power the visibility of small fragments.

 Challenges of Object-Level SEO